Creative Carbon Scotland’s Guide to Environmental Policies

 - Communicate your achievements!
 Share progress regularly through internal communications methods, include a paragraph in your board papers or annual report and participate in the Green Arts community.

 Finally, if you’re struggling with creating your policy, would like a second opinion or someone to bounce ideas off: get in touch!
-Contact Catriona or Lewis for some feedback and we’ll see how we can help.
+Contact Amanda or Catriona for some feedback and we’ll see how we can help.